CUTLER-H2020/DataCrawlers/Environmental/README.md

-# Environmantal Data Crawlers for CUTLER
+# Environmental Data Crawlers for CUTLER

 This part of the repository gathers all the crawlers for environmental data developed for CUTLER, as well as othere related software.